Janie Simms Hipp: Career

 Hipp has served in the U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) as National Program Leader for Farm Financial Management, Trade Adjustment Assistance, Risk Management Education, and the Beginning Farmer and Rancher Development Program.
 She also served as Risk Management Education Director in USDA Risk Management Agency.
 Under Secretary of Agriculture Tom Vilsack (during the Obama Administration), Hipp served as a senior adviser for tribal relations.
 During this time, Hipp also founded the USDA's Office of Tribal Relations in the Office of the Secretary and served two terms on the Secretary's advisory Committee for Beginning Farmers and Ranchers.
 Janie Simms Hipp has also served on two delegations to the United Nations regarding women's and Indigenous issues.

 In 2014, Hipp returned to the University of Arkansas as the founding director of the Indigenous Food and Agriculture Initiative and a visiting law professor.
-In 2018, Hipp was named the founding Executive Director of the Native American Agriculture Fund (NAAF), a private charity established with leftover funds (cy pres fund) from the Native American Farmer and Rancher Class Action Settlement, Keepseagle v.
-Vilsack.The Keepseagle case was filed in 1999 and spent 18 years in federal litigation.
+In 2018, Hipp was named the founding executive director of the Native American Agriculture Fund (NAAF), a private charity established with leftover funds (cy pres fund) from the Native American Farmer and Rancher Class Action Settlement, Keepseagle v.
+Vilsack.
+The Keepseagle case was filed in 1999 and spent 18 years in federal litigation.
 The case concerned discrimination against Native American farmers and ranchers in the USDA farm and ranch loan program and the servicing of loans once received.
 The District of Columbia's U.S. District Court approved a $760 million settlement in April 2011.
 After two rounds of paid claims, $380 million of the settlement remained undisbursed.
-NAAF was created for the unclaimed amounts, which will be distributed over a twenty year period.
+NAAF was created for the unclaimed amounts, which will be distributed over a twenty-year period.
 Their mission is "to fund the provision of business assistance, agricultural education, technical support, and advocacy services to Native American farmers and ranchers to support and promote their continued engagement in agriculture."

 Janie Simms Hipp was nominated as General Counsel for the USDA on March 15.
 2021 by President Joe Biden.
-She was approved by the U.S. Senate on August 1st.
-In this position, Hipp will serve as USDA's chief legal officer and will oversee over 200 staff attorneys throughout the United States and in Washington, D.C.
+She was approved by the U.S. Senate on August 1.
+In this position, Hipp served as USDA's chief legal officer and oversaw over 200 staff attorneys throughout the United States and in Washington, D.C.
+She resigned in August 2023 to become the CEO/President of Native Agriculture Financial Services.